daniellionel01/coffee/README.md

 ## Future Work

-This is a backlog of ideas and things that .
+This is a backlog of ideas and future features.
 Contributions are welcome!

 - [ ] support javascript target